Having more fun than a human being should be allowed to have.

 Right.

-The Ayatollah hominy, the supreme leader of Iran goes to Twitter to basically, after after Obama's uh celebratory press conference yesterday, the Ayatollah hominy basically threw cold water on it.
+The Ayatollah hominy, the supreme leader of Iran, goes to Twitter to basically, after Obama's celebratory press conference yesterday, the Ayatollah hominy basically threw cold water on it by telling Obama, hey, you know, you're screwing up here.

 You can't guarantee the behavior of your side in this deal.

-Here we are, we're all concerned that the Iranians are going to break this deal as soon as they can.
+We're all concerned that the Iranians are going to break this deal as soon as they can.

-And the Ayatollah hominy comes out, goes on offense and tells Obama, look, everybody knows you can't keep the Chinese in line, and everybody knows you can't keep the Russians in line.
+And the Ayatollah hominy comes out, goes on offense, and tells Obama, Look, everybody knows you can't keep the Chinese in line, and everybody knows you can't keep the Russians in line.

 The untrustworthiness, sir, is on your side of this deal, not us.